noodlecollie/v2mp/docs/V2MP.md

 **Indirect Data Transfer**

 If operand bit `[11] (A)` is `1`, an indirect data transfer is initiated for the write.
 The value of `LR` specifies the address in `DS` from which to copy the data to the device port's mailbox, and the value in `R1` specifies the maximum number of bytes to copy.
 It is assumed that there is a data buffer at the address pointed to by `LR` which holds at least as many bytes as are specified in `R1`.
-If the supervisor attempts to write off the end of `DS` during the data transfer, a [`SEG`](#faults) fault is raised.
+If the supervisor attempts to read off the end of `DS` during the data transfer, a [`SEG`](#faults) fault is raised.

 Once the instruction is executed, the mailbox becomes busy, and the supervisor begins copying data into the mailbox from the buffer that was pointed to by `LR`. `R1` is set to hold the number of bytes that are being transferred - this may be less than the number originally requested, if this number was greater than the number of free bytes left in the mailbox.